hereisalex/hereisalex/README.md

 - 👋 Hi, I’m @hereisalex
-- 👀 I’m interested in learning how to create cool code to solve problems and do neat stuff.
+- 👀 I'm here to learn how to code so I can help solve problems, answer questions and do other neat computer stuff.
 - 🌱 I’m currently learning mobile app development, machine learning, Bootstrap, NoSQL databases, java server development, and DevOps
 - 📫 How to reach me: here.is.alex@gmail.com